The Widening Gap Between Standard and High-Risk Car Insurance Rates

 What makes a driver "high-risk" to an insurance company?

 Insurers classify drivers as high-risk based on factors including DUI or DWI convictions, multiple at-fault accidents, serious traffic violations like reckless driving, a lapsed coverage history, a very poor credit-based insurance score, or being a young or inexperienced driver.
 High-risk classification means the insurer believes you are statistically more likely to file a claim.
 Depending on your violation history, you may be placed in a non-standard risk pool or required to file an SR-22 certificate with your state.
 AI-powered underwriting in 2026 makes this classification more precise — and harder to avoid — than ever before.
+Learn more about what qualifies as high-risk and how to navigate this category.

 How much more do high-risk drivers pay compared to clean-record drivers in 2026?